AmbireTech/adex-protocol/FAQ.md

 However, unless you're very familiar with the AdEx protocol and confident in your technical skills to keep a validator redundantly online, you will be better off staking, which will still give you a fraction of someone else's profit.

-As of mid 2019, the Registry is still in development, so you cannot stake yet.
+As of 2020, you can stake for existing validators on our [staking portal](https://staking.adex.network).

 ## What are custom events?
 [Custom events](https://github.com/AdExNetwork/adex-protocol#custom-events) are events defined by the advertiser or by the publisher.
 For example: an advertiser who is an online retailer may wish to set a purchase of a product as a conversion goal, rather than pay for clicks or impression; setting this as a conversion is a custom event.